Amplitudes/amplitudes/_pages/workguidelines.md

 I tend to think of these types of guidelines as coordinating documents; not legalistic as much as aspirational and communicative.

- I looked around to see if I could find some examples, and surprisingly enough, not only wasn't there a lot to be found for theoretical physics.
+I looked around to see if I could find some examples, and surprisingly enough, there wasn't a lot for theoretical physics[^source].
 It was as if the only guideline that mattered was the one already ingrained in all of us: *do awesome work*.

+[^source]:   The writeup I felt closest to my ideal starting point was [Titus  Brown's](http://ivory.idyll.org/lab/work-guidelines.html), from which I did indeed lift shamelessly.
+While exploring his site I also came across his "Lab Code of Conduct", which is an excellent idea, and one I've [incorporated](/code_of_conduct/).

 That's fine.
 But there's more to being functional than just doing awesome work.
-The writeup I felt closest to my ideal starting point was [Titus Brown's](http://ivory.idyll.org/lab/work-guidelines.html), from which I did indeed lift shamelessly.    ( While exploring his site I also came across his "Lab Code of Conduct", which I think is an excellent idea, and one I've [incorporated](/code_of_conduct/).)

 -JJMC, 18 June 2017